Eye color: Heterochromia

 An example of complete heterochromia.
 The subject has one brown eye and one hazel eye.

 An example of sectoral heterochromia.
 The subject has a blue iris with a brown section.

 Heterochromia (heterochromia iridum or heterochromia iridis) is an eye condition in which one iris is a different color from the other (complete heterochromia), or where a part of one iris is a different color from the remainder (partial heterochromia or sectoral heterochromia).
 It is a result of the relative excess or lack of pigment within an iris or part of an iris, which may be inherited or acquired by disease or injury.
 This uncommon condition usually results due to uneven melanin content.
 A number of causes are responsible, including genetic, such as chimerism, Horner's syndrome and Waardenburg syndrome.

 A chimera can have two different colored eyes just like any two siblings can—because each cell has different eye color genes.
 A mosaic can have two different colored eyes if the DNA difference happens to be in an eye-color gene.

 There are many other possible reasons for having two different-colored eyes.
-David Bowie, on the other hand, had the appearance of different eye colors due to an injury that caused one pupil to be permanently dilated.
+Pop singer David Bowie had the appearance of different eye colors due to an injury that caused one pupil to be permanently dilated.

 Another hypothesis about heterochromia is that it can result from a viral infection in utero affecting the development of one eye, possibly through some sort of genetic mutation.
 Occasionally, heterochromia can be a sign of a serious medical condition.

 A common cause in females with heterochromia is X-inactivation, which can result in a number of heterochromatic traits, such as calico cats.
 Trauma and certain medications, such as some prostaglandin analogues, can also cause increased pigmentation in one eye.
 On occasion, a difference in eye color is caused by blood staining the iris after injury.